40-minute tours with commentary - a great way to gain an introduction to Kew.

 Kew Explorer ticket holders can get on and off at any stop around the route.

-There is space for one fixed wheelchair in the back carriage of each vehicle and ample room for storage of folded-up wheelchairs and pushchairs.
+There is space for one manually operated wheelchair in the back carriage of each vehicle and ample room for storage of folded-up wheelchairs and pushchairs.

 Kew Explorer route